 Sodium has gotten a bad rap in the medical industry.
 However, it is crucial for regulating fluids in the body.
 As mentioned above, I recommend using sea salt or Himalayan pink salt, as opposed to table salt or iodized salt.

 Salt nourishes the adrenals and provides the minerals, such as potassium and magnesium, that our body needs.
-It offers us hydration when we are in a dehydrated state by keeping fluid in the body (also known as water retention).
+It also offers us hydration when we are in a dehydrated state, by keeping fluid in the body (also known as water retention).

-- Excessive thirst that is not alleviated with drinking plain water
+- Excessive thirst that is not alleviated by drinking plain water

 - Excessive fluid loss, such as sweating or urinating